Amin-Jafari-Manesh/dockertask2/readme.md

-# Dockerized PHP Project with Docker Compose
+# Dockerized laravel Project with Docker Compose

 This is a Dockerized PHP project using Docker Compose.
 Follow the instructions below to set up the project.